SUNGWOOKYOO/master_exam/APM2.md

 	# O(EV^2(logV)^2)
     for k = 1 to V^2logV
         # one iteration takes O(ElogV)
-        while until two vertex remain
+        while != two vertex remain
-            pick random edge (x,y) in G.E with probability ∝ its edge weight if x and y are connected to a vertex v sum weight of (x,v) and (y,v)
+            pick random edge (x,y) in G.E with probability ∝ its edge weight
+            # merge process
+            while(!∃shared vertex v such that x and y are connected to a vertex v)
+                sum weight of (x,v) and (y,v)
             merge x and y
 ```